 First impressions mater so don’t waste it on dirty, untidy or fake subjects.
 Make sure that whatever you photograph is clean and tidy.

 If it is a person, make sure they smile, don’t force it or fake it, take a number of photos and have the person taking the photos engage the subject in conversation and have fun.
 Then whilst doing this, take lots of photos.

 This may sound odd but it will give you better, more natural photos and the “having fun” will show in the final pictures.

 Don’t stress or worry about it, just give it a go, take a load of photos (yes, I keep repeating this for a reason) and select the best ones.

-The most common way of sending photos to a designer is by email, closly followed by Whatsapp and text message (iMessage).
+The most common way of sending photos to a designer is by email, closely followed by WhatsApp and text message (iMessage).

 All good cloud based storage companies have mobile apps allowing you to save them straight from your phone.

-This means the image your designer gets is as large as possible and gives him or her the option to trim, cut and crop the photo to work best with their design.
+This means the image your designer gets is as large as possible and gives them the option to trim, cut and crop the photo to work best with their design.